Your Nearest Location:

 Melanoma

 Melanoma is the most serious type of skin cancer because of its ability to metastasize rapidly.
-This is why it is extremely important to detect melanomas at their earliest stage.
+This is why detecting melanomas at their earliest stage is extremely important.
 The alphabet of melanoma detection is important to commit to memory:

 • A is for asymmetrical